auth0/repo-supervisor/README.md

 Before installing a webhook you need to build and install this tool.
 As a result `npm run deploy` should return the URL address to your deployed webtask.
 Point your **Payload URL** to webtask url and you're ready to go.

+:exclamation: Please ensure that the Content type for a webhook is set to `application/json`. :exclamation:

 <div style="text-align:center"><img src="docs/webhook.setup.png"/></div>

 > Which events would you like to trigger this webhook?